-Burmese President Thein Sein is visiting the White House, becoming the first leader of his nation to do so in nearly half a century.
+Burmese President Thein Sein is visiting the White House on Monday, becoming the first leader of his nation to do so in nearly half a century.
 It marks the latest U.S. effort to reward him for introducing reforms after decades of military rule.

-The White House meeting with President Barack Obama also represents a rapid diplomatic boost for Thein Sein, whom the United States removed from a blacklist of foreign officials denied entry to the country only last year.
+President Barack Obama's invitation to his Burmese counterpart to meet at the White House also represents a rapid diplomatic boost for Thein Sein, whom the United States removed from a blacklist of foreign officials denied entry to the country only last year.
 Mr. Obama previously recognized Burma's reform efforts by making the first visit to that nation by a sitting U.S. president last November.

 The White House says Mr. Obama is committed to supporting countries such as Burma that make a decision to "embrace reform."